smallmacro/devjobs/README.md

 - ~~Use `mongoose` as mongodb modeling,validation for node.js~~
 - ~~Add Unit test for job related api function.~~
 - ~~Add User model~~
+- Fix the issue of loading invalid path of a job
 - Add utils functions.
   - user register
   - ~~user login~~